mif9075/node_baseball/README.md

-# node_baseball
+# node_baseball1
-New commit including .gitignore
+New Repository that ignores .env,  .DS_Store, and node_modules/